Online entry site: herefordjuniornational.com

 Horned and polled owned heifers will be shown separately, alternating at the divisions.
 Horned and polled bred-and- owned heifers will show together in one show, with one grand champion bred-and-owned heifer.
 Bred-and-owned heifers may also enter the owned show, but must indicate this on the entry form and must pay an additional entry fee.

-Due to Kentucky Exposition Center regulations and safety of exhibitors NO DOGS will be allowed on the grounds, in the tie outs, in the barns or in the coliseum.
+Due to Fonner Park regulations and safety of exhibitors NO DOGS will be allowed on the grounds, in the tie outs, in the barns or in Five Points Bank arena with the exception of service animals with proper identification.

 Any animal a junior enters may be used in the team-fitting competition and/or be asked to be used in the judging contest.